 (d) provide and turn to account advertising opportunities or opportunities to participate in arrangements in the nature of advertising or having a purpose similar to advertising.

-[Section 8 inserted by No. 3 of 2015 s.
+[Section 8 inserted: No. 3 of 2015 s.
 8.]

 9. Delegation by Minister

 (1) The Minister may delegate to the CEO any power or duty of the Minister under another provision of this Act.